eagle840/killercoda-labs/rabbitmq/step3.md

 https://www.rabbitmq.com/tutorials/tutorial-two-python.html

-# open 2 terminals and run in each
+### Setup worker nodes

+Lets look at a 'worker node'

 `cat worker.py`{{execute}}

-open a couple of terminals and and run the worker in them.
+open a couple of terminals and then run a worker in teach.

 `python3 worker.py`{{execute}}

-# in another
+# Create messages to process

 in the orginal terminal window you can start sending tasks.